 Seville Orange Marmalade

-I think it is safe to say we have become obsessed with marmalade over the years.
+It's safe to say we have become obsessed with marmalade over the years.
 Not just the making, but the eating of it at every opportunity.
 As with all jam making, it is ultimately the quality of your fruit that will define the flavour you capture in the jar.
-This is a whole fruit method from our new book; Good Food For Your Table: A Grocer’s Guide, that uses every part of the fruit apart from the pips and has a lovely full flavour.
+This is a whole fruit method that uses every part of the fruit apart from the pips and has a lovely full flavour.

 Cut the oranges in half, scoop out the flesh and push it through a sieve.
 Add to the poaching liquid.